algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x99
 - Stack: ..., A: []byte, B: []byte &rarr; ..., []byte
-- for (curve point A, B) return the curve point A + B
+- for (curve points A and B) return the curve point A + B
 - **Cost**: 70
 - Availability: v7

-A, B is curve point in G1 group.
-Each point is consists of (X, Y).
-X and Y are both 256 bit integer, big-endian encoded.
+A, B are curve points in G1 group.
+Each point consists of (X, Y) where X and Y are 256 bit integers, big-endian encoded.
 The encoded point is 64 bytes from concatenation of 32 byte X and 32 byte Y.

 ## bn256_scalar_mul